 Example: Serve 5 or more servings of fruit and vegetables each day.

-First use: Seattle Children’s Odessa Brown Children’s Clinic; subsequent use: OBCC When needed, use the approved OBCC/Seattle Children’s co-branded logo, available on the partnership logo usage page.
+First use: Seattle Children’s Odessa Brown Children’s Clinic; subsequent use: OBCC When needed, use the approved OBCC/Seattle Children’s co-branded logo.

 Both letters capitalized in all instances.
 Do not use “ok” or “okay.”